|Portsmouth Naval Memorial

 Awards & Titles:

-Family :Son of the late Col. Halahan (5th Bn.
+Family :Son of the late Col. Halahan (MO of the 5th Bn.
 Royal Fusiliers); husband of Gwladwys Mabel Davenport (formerly Halahan), of Stubbington, Hants.

 - The First World War 1914-1918, World-wide.